awsdocs/amazon-s3-developer-guide/doc_source/using-s3-access-logs-to-identify-requests.md

 We recommend that you create a dedicated logging bucket in each AWS Region that you have S3 buckets in\.
 Then have the Amazon S3 access log delivered to that S3 bucket\.

-**Example — enable access logs with five buckets across two regions**
+**Example — enable access logs with five buckets across two Regions**
 In this example, you have the following five buckets:
 + `1-awsexamplebucket1-us-east-1`
 + `2-awsexamplebucket1-us-east-1`